yuhodots/image-augmentation/README.md

 # Image-augmentation
-Reproduce Manifold Mixup(Verma, Vikas, et al.) and AugMix(Hendrycks, Dan, et al.)
+- Reproduce Manifold Mixup(Verma, Vikas, et al.) and AugMix(Hendrycks, Dan, et al.)
+- Only CIFAR-100 dataset is supported now.

 ## How to Run